koeppeda/hello-world/README.md

 # hello-world
 Short tutorial before Brian's class.
-My name is Dana and I have a cat.
+My name is Dana and I have a cat!